- Feminist, Marxian, Post/Anti/Decolonial Theory

 In recent years, my research has moved toward the study of the ways in which South Asian communities in India and Canada name, navigate, and evade state violence.
-I am beginning to research and write about the unsettling responsibilities that emerge from the structural complicities generated by inhabiting multiple colonial relations in contemporary societies.
-Building on critical indigenous, settler-colonial, and anti-caste scholarship, this work is committed to drawing out structural complicities and responsibilities whilst conceptualizing caste and indigeneity in a transnational frame.
+I am beginning to research and write about the significant if unsettling responsibilities that emerge from confronting the structural complicities generated by inhabiting multiple colonialisms in contemporary societies.
+Building on critical indigenous and anti-caste scholarship, this work is committed to drawing out structural complicities and responsibilities whilst conceptualizing caste and indigeneity in a transnational frame.